wpmetabox/docsv2/docs/tutorials/reorder-posts-manually.md

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

-Arranging posts in a custom order will be much easier if you use the Meta Box plugin and the two extensions Meta Box Builder and MB Admin Columns.
-Compared to arranging posts by modifying the published date, which is time-consuming, Meta Box plugin and these extensions will do it more quickly in a blink of an eye for you.
+Arranging posts in a custom order will be much easier if you use custom fields.
+It allows you to set any post first without criteria.

 ![An example of arranging posts in a custom order](https://i.imgur.com/Z2Xhqlj.png)